 - internal pipe diameter is greater than 50mm

 - length of supply is over 50 metres

-- where there has been suspected contamination (eg fouling by sewage, drainage or animals)
+- where there has been suspected contamination (eg fouling by sewage, drainage, animals, oil leak)

 - where a system has not been regularly used or flushed